 To create something ahead of its time, could only realize that level of impact later.
 And may not have significant influence now, nor enjoy full appreciation now.
 But its value may increase beyond expectation – later.

 Nobody really knows exactly what later will look like.
 Nobody really knows the values of the future.

 But the now has its flaws, and the future is more likely to admit it.
-The future’s success is the inevitable incompleteness of the now.
+The future’s success lies in the inevitable incompleteness of the now.

-And the success in the now, is that which is concerned with yesterday’s weaknesses.
+And the success in the now, is in that which is concerned with yesterday’s weaknesses.

 When venturing into the darker places, I’ve thought “am I making myself look bad?”
-Aside from the heart-to-heart with close friends, I try to be more enjoyable than that in real life.
-I try to avoid subjecting people to actual reality.
+Aside from the heart-to-heart with close friends, I would try to be more enjoyable than what is real, in real life.
+Try to avoid subjecting people to actual reality.
 It’s the polite thing to do, right?
 But this is a blog.
 On the internet people have a choice to tune you in or turn you off, or just turn your page to a better day.
 A more productive, enlightened, insightful, less self-indulgent, more palatable day.